kalaniJ94/week1-refactor-seo/README.md

 ## Installation
 Accessing the webpage requires only an internet connection and a internet browser.
 I recommend Google Chrome, for it's versatility.

-## Usage

 ## Credits

-Big thanks to Eric Sayer, University of Denver tutor for helping with the last steps.

-Nomlin, for tips in the class slack channel.
+Nomlin M , for tips in the class slack channel.
+They relate to lines 59-61 of style.css.

 Lots of tips for media queries were found at https://www.w3schools.com/css/css_rwd_mediaqueries.asp

+Guide/tips for flexbot were found at https://css-tricks.com/snippets/css/a-guide-to-flexbox/

 ## License